Uganda Museum: Collections

+Repatriated artefacts

+The museum also received 39 cultural artefacts from the University of Cambridge in 2024 under a loan arrangement for research and exhibition.

 Publications

-Publications of findings can be found in various journals including the Geo-Pal, an online Uganda Scientific Journal.
+Publications of findings can be found in various journals, including the Geo-Pal, an online Uganda scientific journal.

 Education service

 Apart from the permanent exhibits in the galleries, the Uganda Museum offers educational service in form of demonstration lessons, outreach programs, workshops and complimentary services.
 Using the available specimens, the museum arranges a variety of topical lessons related to the school curriculum.
 Student tours are conducted around the museum, as well as giving introductory lectures with slides, films, and other aids.
 The museum staff from the education section go into the more remote areas of the country to teach in villages whose schools are not able to visit the museums.
 Some objects are loaned out to schools to be used as visual aids.
 The museum hosts lectures, public talks and workshops on relevant topics to the public in the auditorium.
 The museum is well equipped with facilities, such as canteen and internet cafe, which offer a variety of traditional foods of Uganda, and gift shops that showcase Uganda's crafts.